svencent/MavensMate/Readme.md

 Build Salesforce applications from [Sublime Text 3](http://www.sublimetext.com/3)

-**IMPORTANT:** MavensMate for Sublime Text will eventually be ported to use the APIs in this project.

 ### [MavensMate for Atom (beta)][atom]

 Build Salesforce applications from [GitHub's Atom text editor](http://atom.io).